Skip to content

 The goal is not to stop being a parent.
 You will always be their parent.
 The goal is to shift from an active management role to an advisory one.

-Active Parent: "You need to apply for that job.
+Active parent: "You need to apply for that job.
 Let me help you with your resume."
-Advisor Parent: "That sounds like an interesting opportunity.
+Advisor parent: "That sounds like an interesting opportunity.
 Would you like to talk through it?"

-When you wait to be asked, two important things happen.
-First, your advice is received more openly because it was requested.
-Second, your child develops confidence in their own ability to solve problems — which is ultimately what you want for them.
+One of the hardest skills to develop is learning to wait until your child asks for help before offering it.
+When you wait to be asked, two important things happen: your advice is received more openly because it was requested, and your child develops confidence in their own ability to solve problems — which is ultimately what you want for them.

 Setting Healthy Boundaries

 Boundaries are not walls.
 They are guidelines that allow relationships to function with mutual respect.

-Setting boundaries with adult children benefits both of you.
+The harder side: your adult child may set boundaries with you that feel painful — asking you not to call every day, declining holiday invitations, choosing not to share details about their relationship, or requesting that you stop giving advice about a particular topic.
 These boundaries are not punishments.
 They are your child exercising the very independence you worked so hard to cultivate.
 Respecting them — even when it stings — is how you maintain the relationship long-term.

 Maintaining Connection Without Control

-Ask open-ended questions about their life: "What has been on your mind lately?"
+Ask open-ended questions: "What has been on your mind lately?"
 "What are you excited about right now?"
 "What is challenging you?"
 These questions invite sharing without demanding it.
+Avoid interrogation-style questions: "Are you eating enough?" or "When are you going to settle down?"
+These communicate anxiety and judgment even when that is not your intention.

+One of the best ways to build an adult relationship with your child is to share your own experiences and challenges with them.
 Tell them about the project you are working on.
 Ask their advice about a decision you are facing.
 Share something you learned that surprised you.
 This shifts the dynamic from parent-child to two adults who genuinely enjoy each other's company.

 Your child is going to do things differently than you would.
-They will parent differently.
-They will manage money differently.
-They will prioritize differently.
+They will parent differently, manage money differently, prioritize differently.
 And in most cases, their way is not worse than yours — it is just different.
+Unless they are in genuine danger, their autonomy is more important than your preferences.

 When the Transition Is Especially Hard

+Watching your adult child struggle financially or go through a painful relationship is agonizing.
+The urge to swoop in and fix everything is almost irresistible.
 But rescuing adult children from the consequences of their decisions often does more harm than good.
 It delays their learning, undermines their confidence, and creates an unhealthy dependence.
+The middle path: be honest about what you see, offer specific help if asked, and let them know you believe in their ability to figure it out.

-Rebuilding a social life and a daily structure without that anchor is a significant challenge.
-It is also an opportunity to invest in friendships, community, and interests that will sustain you for decades.
+If you are single, divorced, or widowed, the departure of your children can be especially destabilizing.
+Rebuilding a social life and a daily structure without that anchor is a significant challenge — and also an opportunity to invest in friendships, community, and interests that will sustain you for decades.

 Here is what the other side of this transition looks like: a relationship with your adult child that is richer, more honest, and more genuinely connected than the one you had when they were under your roof.